freenas/freenas-docs/userguide/install.rst

 The installer unpacks the new image and displays the menu shown in :numref:`Figure %s <preserve_migrate_fig>`.
-The database file that is preserved and migrated contains your %brand% configuration settings.
+The database file that is preserved and migrated contains the %brand% configuration settings.